mongodb/specifications/source/auth/auth.md

 where `<resource>` is the value of the `TOKEN_RESOURCE` mechanism property and `<client_id>` is the `username` from the connection string.
 If a `username` is not provided, the `client_id` query parameter should be omitted.
 The timeout should equal the `callbackTimeoutMS` parameter given to the callback.
+Drivers MUST ensure that `TOKEN_RESOURCE` is url-encoded, while ensuring that it is not double-encoded.

 Example code for the above using curl, where `$TOKEN_RESOURCE` is the value of the `TOKEN_RESOURCE` mechanism property.